Thursday, February 12, 2009

 Many people are familiar with The Prodigal Son, a parable of Jesus, depicted in this famous painting by Rembrandt.
-But the emphasis on the story in the Gospels is more about forgiveness than a wayward child.
+Although it gives hope to parents of prodigals, the emphasis on the story in the Gospels is more about forgiveness than a wayward child.

 I have always loved this story for many reasons.
 But it was not until I was asked to forgive like that Forgiving Father did the story become etched on my soul.

-You see, sixteen years ago today my mother passed away.
-I knew it was hard on my dad to lose his wife of 47 years, but did not know how hard until his grief drove him away from us.
+You see, my mother passed away in 1993.
+I knew it was hard on my dad to lose his wife and companion of 47 years, but I did not know how hard until his grief drove him away from us.

 In his loneliness, just seven months after my mother's death, my father eloped with a woman he hardly knew.
-(Yes, he eloped; carrying their luggage covered with large trash bags, leaving their apartment complex before the sun came up, like naughty teenagers.)
+(Yes, he eloped; carrying their luggage covered with large trash bags, leaving their apartment complex before the sun came up, like sneaky teenagers.)
 His new wife convinced him in his weakened emotional state that my sister and I were after his money.
-Mind you, was not a wealthy man.
-His money was hardly enough to quibble over.
-Yet her incredible greed, as well as the physical and mental abuse she brought upon my 84 year old father, convinced him to break all relationship with us.
+Mind you, he was not a wealthy man.
+His money was hardly enough to quibble over and was there for any long term health care needs.
+Yet her incredible greed sucked his bank accounts dry with a brand new car, plastic surgery, and whatever else she desired.
+The emotional, mental and physical abuse she brought upon my 84 year old father, convinced him to break all relationship with us.

-For the first few years, I wrote letters, made phone calls, and even showed up for surprise visits to his apartment, only to have my mail returned unopened, telephone receivers slammed down, and doors shut in my face, with the words, "I'm sorry; I have no family."
-Eventually I just made peace with God, knowing I would get my father back in Eternity.
+For the first few years, I sent him letters, called him on the telephone, and even showed up for surprise visits at his apartment, only to have my mail returned unopened, receivers slammed down, and doors shut in my face, with the words, "I'm sorry; I have no family."
+Eventually I was able to clothe myself in the peace with God, knowing I would get my father back in Eternity.

 In 2003, my dad found himself alone.
-In a little over nine years, she had moved him four times (including one cross-country move), spent all his money, taken any material thing of value, and now locked him out of his own apartment.
-In his broken, penniless state, he was finally willing to listen to truth.
+In a little over nine years, she moved him four times (including one move across ten states), spent all his money, claimed any thing of value from his belongings, and eventually, locked him out of his own apartment.
+In his broken, penniless state, he was finally able to listen to the truth.
 On February 3, 2003, just a few days before the tenth anniversary of my mother's death, my 93 year old father moved in with us.

 How could I accept him in after all the rejection?

-How could that Forgiving Father welcome home the prodigal after the financial losses and embarrassment he caused the family?
+How could that Forgiving Father welcome home the prodigal after the financial loss, physical separation, and embarrassment he caused the family?

-The Forgiving Father in this parable teaches me many things . . .
+The Forgiving Father in this parable taught me many things . . .

 . . . never let go of a relationship in my heart